vovayartsev/dase/README.md

 sites.each { |site| puts "Site #{site.url} has #{site.admins_count} admin users" }
 ```

+## Compatibility

+### Rails versions

+This gem is for Rails 3.2.x .
+Earlier versions are not supported.

+Note: the Dase gem version number correlates with the Active Record's versions number,
+which it has been tested with.
+E.g. the latest 3.2.* version of Dase will play nicely with the latest 3.2.* version of Active Record.
+Since dase gem is a sort of a "hack", make sure you specified the version number for "dase" gem in your Gemfile.

 ### Polymorphic associations and HasManyThrough associations

 Polymorphic associations and HasManyThrough associations support should work, but it is not tested quite well.